This post shows how to make a great lemon curd recipe using fresh lemon and eggs. It's bright, thick, and full of lemon flavor.

 The best lemon curd recipe is zesty and tart, sweet but not too sweet.
-It really needs to scream lemon flavor, and be thick enough to spread lavishly over pancakes or waffles, or be a lemon curd filling in cakes and pies.
+It really needs to be full of lemon flavor, and be thick enough to spread lavishly over pancakes or waffles, or use it as a cake or donut filling or a pie filling.

 The lemon curd ingredients

-Eggs, lemons, sugar, and salted butter.
+This easy recipe uses 4 simple ingredients.
+Eggs (whole eggs and yolks), fresh lemons (fresh lemon juice and zest), white sugar, and butter.
+You can use salted butter or unsalted butter.
 If you don't have salted butter, adding in a pinch of salt will bring you to a grand total of 5 ingredients.

 The stove-top method